10 Cheapest Places to Live in Illinois in 2026

 🚩 Dealbreakers

-Decatur is one of the cheapest cities in Illinois to live in.
-The city sits on I‑72 and US 51, giving easy access to nearby cities like Springfield.
-With many homes for sale in Decatur alongside proximity to Lake Decatur, parks like Fairview Park, and an active arts scene with the Kirkland Fine Arts Center, local galleries, the city is a great pick for several buyers.
+Decatur is one of the cheapest cities in Illinois, with easy access to Springfield via I‑72 and US 51.
+Its many homes for sale, proximity to Lake Decatur and Fairview Park, and an active arts scene with venues like Kirkland Fine Arts Center and local galleries make it appealing to many buyers.

-• West End Historic District: Tree‑lined streets with vintage homes in many styles, from craftsmans to stately brick houses.
-With close proximity to parks, churches, and cultural venues such as Kirkland Fine Arts Center, the Devon Lakeshore Amphitheater, the Madden Arts Center and local museums like the Staley Museum makes this town a good pick for families as well as retirees.
+• West End Historic District: Tree-lined streets with vintage homes, close to parks, churches, Kirkland Fine Arts Center, Devon Lakeshore Amphitheater, Madden Arts Center, and Staley Museum, making it appealing to families and retirees.

-• South Shores: A quiet, suburban neighborhood just south of Lake Decatur, with single‑family homes on calm streets and good access to the water.
-Locals enjoy South Shores Park, access to Lake Decatur, and nearby schools like South Shores Elementary, Stephen Decatur Middle School, and Holy Family Catholic School attracting families.
+• South Shores: Quiet suburb just south of Lake Decatur with single-family homes, lake access, South Shores Park, and nearby schools like South Shores Elementary, Stephen Decatur Middle, and Holy Family Catholic School that attract families.

 • Job Market: Decatur has a steady, mixed job base in manufacturing, agribusiness, healthcare, education, and logistics, led by employers like ADM, Caterpillar, two major hospitals, Decatur Public Schools, and Millikin University.